 Thanks to its position within the anomaly of Santa Ynez Valley, the longest transverse valley (running East to West) along the Pacific Coast, it still has the benefit of afternoon breezes and cooler evening temperatures.
 Cool air is funneled inland and helps retain acidity & freshness, resulting in beautifully balanced flavors in the grapes.

 This is exactly why proprietor Roger Bower decided to establish Crown Point here, in Happy Canyon.
 His team is focused on growing Bordeaux varietals that create Cabernet-based wines of pronounced character.
 His pursuit has been to produce a wine that expresses the unique characteristics and individuality of the region.
-As winemaker Adam Henkel so succinctly says it, “The quality of Cabernet has really blown me away, and it keeps getting better every year.”
+“The quality of Cabernet has really blown me away, and it keeps getting better every year.”